pallets/click/docs/index.rst

 -   automatic help page generation
 -   supports lazy loading of subcommands at runtime

 What does it look like?
-Here is an example of a simple click program:
+Here is an example of a simple Click program:

 .. click:example::